Ladyhabz1/react-tdd-testing-user-interfaces/README.md

 interface layer.
-In this lesson, we'll learn how to test that the elements of our application are displayed correctly to our users, and some best practices for helping ensure our applications are accessible to users who rely on assistive technology to interact with the web.
+In this lesson, we'll learn how to test that the elements of our application are displayed correctly to our users, and some best practices for helping ensure our applications are accessible to users who rely on assistive technology to interact with web.

 ## Best Practices for Testing User Interfaces